Toetje585/Age-of-Empires-Online-Lutris/README.md

 | winehq-stable:amd64 | winehq-stable:amd64 |
 | winehq-stable:i386 | winehq-stable:i386 |

 Tip: use ```--install-recommends``` once installing wine and or Lutris.
 Ubuntu users can enable 32bit packages beforehand using ```sudo dpkg --add-architecture i386 && sudo apt update```.
-Lutris allows you to switch to staging and or devel wine builds, so installing winehq-staging/winehq-devek 32bit and amd64 could give you the latest experimental wine runtimes.
+Lutris allows you to switch to staging and or devel wine builds, so installing winehq-staging/winehq-devel 32bit and amd64 packages could give you the latest experimental wine runtimes.

 ## Setup